dennisnyarko/cloud-foundations-notes/module-6-storage.md

 ## Amazon FSx file systems
 1) Amazon FSx for Windows File Server

-Amazon FSx for Windows File Server provides fully managed shared storage built on Windows Server.
+It provides fully managed shared storage built on Windows Server.
 It delivers a wide range of data access, data management, and administrative capabilities.

 Use cases include the following:
   - Migrate Windows file servers to AWS.